 Stepping Into Truthful Power

-BrainStorm: From Brutality to Blessing on the Bipolar Spectrum, chronicles my lived experience surviving (and eventually thriving) BiPolar II.
+It chronicles my lived experience surviving (and eventually thriving) with Bipolar II.

 I am not writing this book to tell my story, I am writing it to save lives.